-The administrative Principal Investigator for the 2012 OMAS is Timothy Sahr from the Ohio Colleges of Medicine Government Resource Center.
+The administrative Principal Investigator for the 2015 OMAS is Timothy Sahr from the Ohio Colleges of Medicine Government Resource Center.
 The academic Principal Investigator is Amy Ferketich from The Ohio State University.
 The RTI Project Director is Tom Duffy.
 He is responsible for the overall administration of all aspects of the project.
 Lisa Carley-Baxter is the Senior Survey Methodologist.
-She is responsible for overseeing the review and design of the 2012 OMAS questionnaire.
+She is responsible for overseeing the review and design of the 2015 OMAS questionnaire.
 Marcus Berzofsky is the Statistician who is responsible for sampling, weighting, and data analysis and reporting.
-Barbara Bibb is the project's Programmer who maintains the CATI instrument.
-Kathleen Considine is the Data Collection Task Leader who is responsible for managing the overall data collection process.
-Jessica Williams is the Survey Specialist who is assists with managing the data collection effort.
+Barbara Bibb and Dave Schultz are the project's Programmers who maintain the CATI instrument.
+Timothy Nesius is the Production Manager who is responsible for managing the overall data collection process.
+Marion Schultz is the Quality Assurance Manager who is responsible for overall training and quality assurance efforts.
+Dakisha Locklear is the Production Lead and Sabrina Bethea is the project's Assistant Production Lead and both will oversee most production floor activities.